 Please make contact with Prof. Emi Nishimura by e-mail first.
-Please prepare the report which include the summary for the definitions and key concepts of somatic stem cells and stem cell renwa.
+Please prepare the report which include the summary for the definitions and key concepts of "somatic stem cells", "stem cell niche" and "stem cell renewal".
 Submit the repot (in 3 pages) by the end of November for further discussion.